jgruber/TrustedExtensions/README.md

 `/mgmt/shared/TrustedExtensions`

-There are two controlling parameters which govern the behavior of this extension:
+There are three controlling parameters which govern the behavior of this extension:

 | Parameter | Value |
 | --------- | ------ |
 |`targetHost`| The trusted device host or if not supplied the local device
+|`targetUUID`| The trusted device UUID or if not supplied the local device
 |`url` | The URL to download the rpm file of the iControlLX extension

+You can supply `targetHost` or `targetUUID`.
+If you supply `targetUUID` the `targetHost` and `targetPort` will be resolved for you.

+In addition you can specify the `targetUUID` as a path parameter to keep the user experience the same as the TrustProxy extension.

+`/mgmt/shared/TrustedExtensions/7390b3b8-7682-4554-83e5-764e4f26703c`

+If supplied as a path variable, the `targetUUD` does not need to send as a query variable or part of the `POST` body.

 For `GET` and `DELETE` methods, these parameters can be populated through query parameters.
 For `POST` and `PUT` requests, these parameters can be issued in the request body as a JSON object, or they can be supplied as query parameters.